Osh: Early history

+Oxus, the ancient name of the Amu Darya, like Osh, is cognate with the river name Vakhsh, revealing that the present day Vakhsh/Kyzyl-Suu was conceived to form the upper reaches of the river now known as the Amu Darya.

 The city is among the oldest settlements in Central Asia.
 Osh was known as early as the 8th century as a center for silk production along the Silk Road.
 The famous trading route crossed Alay Mountains to reach Kashgar to the east.

 Babur, founder of the Mughal Empire and descendant of Tamerlane, was born in nearby Andijan, in the Fergana Valley, pondered his future on Sulayman Mountain and even constructed a mosque atop of the mountain.
 Babur somehow concludes that the confines of the Fergana would cramp his aspirations as a descendant of famous conquering warrior princes.
 He wrote of the city: